 3 A woman or women who want money to expand a business should have financial records of the commercial activity, letters of support (if appropriate) and an updated Business Plan.
 Click Here to download our One Page Business Plan.

-The Nelson Angel Women’s Loan Fund – Wahine Putea accepts applications for loans for the purposes of training or education.
+The Nelson Angel Women’s Loan Fund – Wahine Putea accepts applications for loans from women residing in the Nelson, Tasman, or Marlborough regions who are NZ residents for the purposes of training or education.

 1. All women should have a clear idea of how they are going to repay the loan.
 It is expected that all loans are repaid within twelve months of receiving the loan.